Aisha, Mother of the Faithful: The Scholarly Persona and Literary Critique - Part 1

 Ibn al-Qayyim, in "Zad al-Ma'ad," narrated that Imam Abu al-Zinad al-Madani said, "I have never heard anyone narrate poetry better than Urwah ibn al-Zubayr.
 When he was asked, 'What makes your narration so good, O Abu 'Abdullah?'
 He replied, 'How could my narration not be good when I have narrations from Aisha?
 Whenever anything came down, she would recite poetry about it!'"

 Her skill in narrating poetry and critiquing it is evident from the fact that she judged young poets among the Companions based on their emotions.
-The famous historian and exegete al-Tabari mentioned in "Tahdhib al-Athar" that Urwah ibn al-Zubayr and Marwan ibn al-Hakam once engaged in poetry competition at her house while she listened from behind a curtain.
-At the end of their contest, she judged in favor of Marwan due to his poetic talent, telling her nephew Urwah, "Marwan has inherited poetic talent which you lack!"
+The famous historian and exegete al-Tabari mentioned in "Tahdhib al-Athar" that Urwah ibn al-Zubayr and Marwan ibn al-Hakam once engaged in a poetry competition at her house while she listened from behind a curtain.
+At the end of their contest, she judged in favour of Marwan due to his poetic talent, telling her nephew Urwah, "Marwan has inherited poetic talent which you lack!"

 Urwah ibn al-Zubayr was one of the fruits of Aisha's guidance, and he became one of her outstanding students.
 He became so knowledgeable that senior Companions would consult him about matters of religion.
 It's narrated that, Urwah said mentioning transfer of knowledge from Aish to him, "Aisha did not pass away until I left her three years before," according to Imam Jamal al-Din al-Mizzi in "Tahdhib al-Kamal."
-Al-Dhahabi, in "Al-Siyar," mentioned Hisham ibn Urwah saying, "I have not seen anyone more knowledgeable about the Quran, obligations, halal and haram, poetry, Arab tradition, genealogy, or the sayings of the Arabs and lineage than Aisha."
+Al-Dhahabi, in "Al-Siyar," mentioned Hisham ibn Urwah, saying, "I have not seen anyone more knowledgeable about the Quran, obligations, halal and haram, poetry, Arab tradition, genealogy, or the sayings of the Arabs and lineage than Aisha."

 Innate Qualities